This page provides an overview of laws preventing nepotism in Washington State as they apply to local governments, including examples of policies.

 - Tacoma Municipal Code Sec.
 1.24.725 – Employment of immediate family members not allowed if one member would have practical, authority to appoint, supervise, evaluate or discipline the other

-- Vancouver Employee Ethics Policy (2008) – Provides a one-page description of the nepotism policy with guidelines in a Q&A format
+- Vancouver Nepotism Policy (2008) – Provides guidelines in a Q&A format.
+Included in the Employment Policy Manual (2022).

-- Thurston County Personnel Rules and Policies (2012) – See Ch.
-5, No. 4.
+- Thurston County Employment of Relatives Policy (2012) – See Ch.
+5, No. 4 of the Personnel Rules and Policies (2022).
 No member of immediate family may be employed in same office or department as current employee or board member, but with exceptions.